Babe Ruth - Ruth, George Herman

 Becker Conventional Defense Method

-This method has been attributed to Mr. R. Jay Becker.
+This method has been attributed to Dr. Steven (Steve) Becker.
 The concept is a conventional defense method employed after the opposing side opens 1 No Trump.
-It shows a certain two-suited hand with varying strength which is generally concentrated in the two suits.

 The Beer Card tradition originated in Copenhagen in the 1950's or 1960's.
 It was probably inspired by: